Psalm 115, Not unto us, O Lord, choir and orchestra

 Album cover: James, Jennylynd.
 Make a Joyful Noise.
 2015.
 Painting.
 Acrylic on Canvas

-Description Psalm 115, Not unto us, O Lord, is the longest in duration of the three songs recorded on May 15th, at nearly 7 minutes.
+Description Composed for full orchestra and choir, Psalm 115, Not unto us, O Lord, is the longest in duration of the three songs recorded at Abbey Road on May 15th, 2018, at nearly 7 minutes.
 The time signature at the beginning is 3/4, then changes to 6/8 for verses 3-8, then back to 3/4 for the remainder of the song.
-The key changes at verse 12, The Lord hath been mindful of us: he will bless us.
-The finale is dramatic and loud, reminiscent of Hallelujah choruses.
-Indeed, the closing phrase of Psalm 115 is translated “Hallelujah” in various Bible translations.
+There is a key change at verse 12, The Lord hath been mindful of us: he will bless us.
+The finale is reminiscent of Hallelujah choruses.
+Indeed, the closing phrase of Psalm 115 is translated “Hallelujah” in multiple Bible translations.
 The King James Version renders this as “Praise the Lord.”

 C.H.
 Spurgeon's Comments on Psalm 115